Lyft driver struck, killed by suspected drunken driver in Queens

 Neighbors reacted after hearing about the crash.

-"It sounded like a car crashed into a park car," resident Mike Boyle said.
-"It didn't sound like a thing at high-speed to me, and I was surprised when I saw what happened."
+"It sounded like a car crashed into a parked car," resident Mike Boyle said.
+"It didn't sound like a thing at high speed to me, and I was surprised when I saw what happened."

 The identity of the Lyft driver has not been released.